 Car tires that don’t have steady wear will definitely cause a rattling noise when accelerating, even as a wheel-bearing problem.
 In case you notice your car tires make a sound since it can be heard from outside of the car, especially when driving with the window open.
 The cause could be unsteady wear which makes a higher and lower spot.
 This is one of the foremost reasons that can cause your car to make a rattling noise when accelerating or driving.

 Rattling Sound When Accelerating At Low Speed

-So what’s about car makes noise when accelerating at low speed on the road?
-The rattling noise appears when you start speeding up from 0 to maybe 30 or 40 mph and then disappear after car speed surpasses 40 mph.
-In another circumstance, when your automobile is running at low speed the noise keeping coming out of car engine.
-Moreover, you have the feeling that your car is holding back by something indefinable.
+So what about car makes noise when accelerating at low speed on the road?
+The rattling noise appears when you start speeding up from 0 to maybe 30 or 40 mph and then disappear after the car speed surpasses 40 mph.
+In another circumstance, when your automobile is running at low speed the noise keeps coming out of the car engine.
+Moreover, you have the feeling that your car is held back by something indefinable.

 What have you done in that situation?
-The culprit of rattling sound when accelerating mainly derives from car engine.
-So first things you should do is checking transmission fluid level, torque converter, motor mount, heat shields and pulleys respectively until you could find the reason.
+The culprit of rattling sound when accelerating mainly derives from the car engine.
+So the first thing you should do is check the transmission fluid level, torque converter, motor mount, heat shields, and pulleys respectively until you could find the reason.

 So now, do you know what to do if your car makes rattling noise when accelerating?
-Try to follow these instructions above and you will find your problem.
-If you still couldn’t find the culprit or you have any question related to this topic, do not hesitate to leave a comment below.
+Try to follow the instructions above and you will find your problem.
+If you still couldn’t find the culprit or you have any questions related to this topic, do not hesitate to leave a comment below.